Wifi and Network Access

 • Antivirus optional but recommended

-• Laser printer with USB connection optional but recommended
+• Laser printer with USB connection optional (free print services are provided in the Library)

 *Support for Windows 10 ends Fall 2025, after which time these devices will no longer be allowed on our secure network.
-Please click here for a list of Windows 11 system requirements.
+(Windows 11 system requirements)

-**Software is provided to all students by the College’s Information and Technology Services (ITS) office under a Campus Agreement with Microsoft while the student is enrolled.
+**Software is provided to all students under a Campus Agreement with Microsoft while the student is enrolled.
 The license will cease upon separation or graduation.

 Questions: Call ITS at 804.752.8500.